 Alongside sovereign central governments, non-sovereign entities must also direct their investments toward attaining the Sustainable Development Goals (SDGs).
 Local governments, public enterprises, civil society organizations, foundations, companies, and financial institutions all have a vital role to play.
 AFD Group will thus dedicate more funding to all of them in countries where it operates.

-The fifth AFD Group commitment to working with partners will affect all Agency commitments and operating modes.
-The Group will apply a very simple principle: a project conducted with a third party is always better than one undertaken alone.
+The fifth AFD Group commitment will apply a very simple principle: a project conducted with a third party is always better than one undertaken alone.

-The United Nations 2030 Agenda for Sustainable Development and the Paris Agreement on climate — in their comprehensiveness, geographic universality, and relevance at every level from central governments to civil society – require a collective response made stronger through partnerships.
+The United Nations 2030 Agenda for Sustainable Development and the Paris Agreement on climate requires a collective response through partnerships.
+This will reinforce interventions' comprehensiveness, geographic universality, and relevance at every level, from central governments to civil society.
 The new AFD Group strategy therefore features a systematic openness to all potential partners.